BitEscrow/escrow-sdk/docs/intro.md

 ## Protocol Overview

-The escrow protocol involves collaboration between three parties:
+The complete protocol involves three rounds of communication, split between three parties:

-`Members` : The participating members of the contract.
+`Members`  : Those participating within the contract.
-`Funders` : Those funding the contract (whom may be members).
+`Funders`  : Those depositing funds into the contract.
-`Server ` : The escrow server hosting the contract (BitEscrow API).
+`Provider` : The server hosting the contract (BitEscrow API).

-The protocol is split into three phases: _negotiation_, _funding_, and _settlement_.
-Each phase represents a round of communication in the protocol.
+The three rounds of communication are _negotiation_, _funding_, and _settlement_.

 ### Negotiation

-The first step is to negotiate and agree on a [proposal](wiki/draft.md) document.
-This is a human-readable document which contains all of the terms of the contract.
+The first step is to negotiate and agree on a [proposal](data/draft.md#proposaldata) document.
+This is a human-readable document which contains all of the initial terms of the contract.

 It is written in JSON format, and designed for collaboration (much like a PSBT):